ravinahp/surf-mcp/README.md

 ### Example #1: Finding the Best Surf Time

-You can use this tool to determine the optimal surfing time at your favorite beach.
+You can use this tool to determine the optimal surfing time at your favorite beach & the closest station.
 Generally, the best surfing conditions are during incoming (rising) tides, about 2 hours before high tide.

 Example prompt to Claude:

 <img width="693" alt="Screenshot 2025-01-07 at 12 55 47 PM" src="https://github.com/user-attachments/assets/f605494a-9842-40b9-a9f2-cfcfae0cb908" />

 Note: Different beaches may have different optimal tide conditions based on their specific geography and break type.
-Local knowledge and experience should always be considered alongside tide information, as Storm Glass API may not have a monitor close enough.
+This tool also provides station distance information which should be considered alongside tide information. (ie. longer station distance means higher change of innacuracy - you can ask Claude for this as well when prompting).

 ## Running the Server